turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 typing `u` while `Jest` is still in watch mode.
 Alternatively, you can restart your test suite and run `npm test --updateSnapshot`.

-Again, snapshots aren't TDD, however they do give us a simple way of testing large chunks of our UI easily, and you'll want to have them as one of the tools in you arsenal.

 ### Testing for dynamic changes

 When you're testing your components, you're mainly testing presentation logic.
 Given our UI